Roseland, New Jersey: Education

-West Essex High School with 1,123 students in grades 9–12.
+West Essex High School with 1,048 students in grades 9-12.
 Seats on the nine-member board of education of the high school district are allocated based on population, with two seats assigned to Roseland.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 24.95 mi of roadways, of which 14.08 mi were maintained by the municipality, 8.31 mi by Essex County and 2.56 mi by the New Jersey Department of Transportation.

 Interstate 280 passes for 2.5 mi through the borough, connecting East Hanover Township and Livingston.
-County Route 527 also passes through the borough.
+County Route 527, County Route 609, and County Route 611 also pass through the borough.

 Public transportation

 NJ Transit offers bus service to Newark on the 71 route.

 The Whippany Line of the Morristown & Erie Railway, a small freight line, traverses and serves a food products manufacturer in the township.
 Established in 1895, the line runs from Morristown and runs through East Hanover Township and Hanover Township to Roseland.